profnandaa/redbeacon.github.io/_posts/2013-10-20-The-Title-Would-Be-Hello-World-If-We-Werent-Aiming-Higher.markdown

 <img src="/assets/tardis.png">

 <p>
-Remember <a href="http://en.wikipedia.org/wiki/TARDIS" target="_blank">Dr. Who's TARDIS</a>?
+Remember the <a href="http://en.wikipedia.org/wiki/TARDIS" target="_blank">TARDIS</a> from Doctor Who?
 If not, it's just a simple box from outside that is actually a time machine and spacecraft that is <strong>way bigger</strong> from the inside, which is pretty much like Redbeacon.
 </p>